Xiaohua Huang

 About Dr. Xiaohua Huang

 Dr. Huang received her PhD in Analytical Chemistry from Georgia Tech in 2006.
 After postdoctoral training at Georgia Tech and Emory University, she joined The University of Memphis as an assistant professor in 2010, tenured and promoted to associate professor in 2016, and promoted to full professor in 2021.
-Dr. Huang's research focuses on the development of advanced nanomaterials and related technologies for cancer detection and treatment.
-She has published ~ 60 peer-reviewed journal articles with more than 30,000 citations.
+Dr. Huang's research focuses on the development of advanced nanomaterials and related technologies for cancer detection and laser treatment, particularly blood-based early cancer detection and metastasis prediction.
+She has published over 60 peer-reviewed journal articles with over 37,000 citations.
 She has received several honors including the Dunavant Professorship from the College of Arts & Sciences, American Association for Cancer Research – Women in Cancer Research Brigid G Leventhal Scholar, Oak Ridge Associated Universities' Ralph E Powe Junior Faculty Enhancement Award, and Early Career and Research Award in College of Arts & Sciences at The University of Memphis.
 Her research is supported by NIH and some other agencies.

 Education/Training